Kucoin/kucoin-mining-docs/README_EN.md

----
-title: title

-language_tabs: # must be one of https://git.io/vQNgJ

-toc_footers:
-- <a href='https://www.kucoin.com'>Sign Up for KuCoin</a>

-includes:

-search: true
----

 # Quick Start
 ## Introduction
 The KuCoin Pool Developer Documentation is an API document written for users who wish to obtain data from the KuCoin Pool.